 Aliyah - Immigration to Israel

-Accordingly, Progressive Judaism encourages Jews around the world to strengthen their ties with Israel, to study Hebrew and to learn more about the country.
+Accordingly, Reform Judaism encourages Jews around the world to strengthen their ties with Israel, to study Hebrew and to learn more about the country.
 Visits to Israel, particularly organized visits providing exposure to the diverse realities of Israeli life, are particularly important in developing such ties.
-Individuals who decide to make their home in Israel will be warmly welcomed by Reform congregations and the Israel Movement for Progressive Judaism.
+Individuals who decide to make their home in Israel will be warmly welcomed by Reform congregations and the Israel Movement for Reform and Progressive Judaism.

 As a young and evolving nation, olim (Jewish immigrants) may be surprised by the extent to which they can play a role in shaping and developing institutions, professions and fields of interest.
 Reform Jews from abroad can certainly play a vital role in influencing Israeli Reform programs and institutions.
 The energy, creativity, Jewish passion and pioneering spirit that lead individuals to come to Israel can benefit our synagogues, schools and community centers and contribute immeasurably to the movement as a whole.